stack2284/Low-Latency-Monte-Carlo-Option-Pricer-Using-SIMD-and-Multi-Threading/README.md

 * **`/threaded`**:
     * `pricer_threaded.cpp`: The first optimization.
 This version divides the simulation work among all available CPU cores using `std::thread`.
 It still uses 64-bit `double`s.
 * **`/SIMD`**:
-    * `pricer_neon.cpp`: The final optimization.
-This version uses both multi-threading *and* ARM NEON SIMD intrinsics.
+    * `pricer_neon.cpp`: This version uses both multi-threading *and* ARM NEON SIMD intrinsics.
 To maximize SIMD throughput, the calculations are switched from 64-bit `double`s to 32-bit `float`s, allowing 4 paths to be processed per instruction instead of 2.
+    * `pricer_neon_fully_vectorized.cpp`: This version uses sleef library and xoshiro128+ generator.
 ---

 ## How to Build and Run